vectordotdev/vector/website/docs/reference/sinks/aws_kinesis_firehose.md

 #### type

-The buffer&#39;s type / location. `disk` buffers are persistent and will be retained between restarts.
+The buffer's type / location. `disk` buffers are persistent and will be retained between restarts.

 </Field>